ch-ricardor/nada_43_3.x/README.md

 - Upgrade to CI 2.x
 - Upgrade to CI 3.x
-- Upgrado to PHP 7
+- Upgrade to PHP 7

 This instance is running on Ubuntu 16.x LTS 32 - Apache - and PHP 5.x